{{ summaryTitle }}

 Result cue Meaning What to verify

-clean list No skipped, duplicate, or review rows were found in the current source list.
-Still confirm that the words have been taught and fit the learner's phonics sequence.
+clean list No skipped, duplicate, or review rows were found.
+Still confirm that the words have been taught and fit the learner's reading sequence.

-Skipped A source entry had no readable word or did not meet the single-word pattern after cleanup.
-Repair the pasted row or leave it out intentionally.
+Skipped A source entry had no readable word or did not match the supported single-word pattern after cleanup.
+Fix the pasted row or leave it out intentionally.

 Duplicate The cleaned word already appeared earlier in the source list.
-Remove the repeat unless you meant to practice the word on a separate sheet.
+Remove the repeat unless you plan to make a separate sheet for that word.

-Review A valid row needs teacher attention, such as a long word or an irregular-word cue.
-Check the teacher cue and decide whether the word belongs on this worksheet.
+Review A valid row needs teacher attention, such as a long word or a tricky-word cue.
+Read the note and decide whether the word belongs on the current sheet.

 Held back The word passed parsing but was beyond Words on sheet.
-Raise the word limit, make a second sheet, or save it for later practice.
+Raise the cap, make a second sheet, or save the word for a later list.

 Technical Details: